oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

     -model_file new.yaml \
     -variable_file new.properties

-  # (5) In the pod, compare your old and new yaml to see what
+  # (4) Compare your old and new yaml to see what changed.
-  # changed.

   diff new.yaml old.yaml
   ```

+> Note: Remember to change the domain type to `JRF` or `RestrictedJRF` in the above commands if your domain type isn't `WLS`.

 #### Example of adding a data source